egyabaah/practicegerman/README.md

    ```
 2. Create .env.local
 3. Get an API Key from openai
-4. Add your API Key as in the environment variable:
+4. Add your API Key to .env.local as:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```